Mirhasankhan/flood-disaster-client/README.md

 ## Description

-My Awesome Website is a modern, responsive web application designed to showcase your portfolio, blog, and other personal projects.
-It features a sleek design, easy navigation, and is built with the latest web technologies to ensure a seamless user experience.
+Flood Disaster Donation is a dedicated platform to support communities affected by flood disasters.
+Our website allows users to make donations, stay informed with the latest news on ongoing relief efforts, and learn about various ways they can contribute to the cause.
+With a user-friendly interface and secure payment options, we strive to provide a reliable and efficient way to help those in need.

 ## Demo